Official statement from Ramos on Luis Enrique’s list

 Sergio Ramos, the great absence in the list of Luis Enrique Martinez for Euro 2020, he explained through his social networks that he has struggled to reach 100 percent with Real Madrid and the national team, and assured that “it hurts to represent your country, but you have to be honest and sincere.”

-Bouquets He indicated in his official account, through several tweets, that “after a few screwed months and an atypical and different season” from what he had experienced in his entire career, “the Eurocup is joining”, by staying out of the 24 summoned by the Spanish coach.
+Bouquets He indicated in his official account, through several tweets, that “after a few screwed up months and an atypical and different season” from what he had experienced in his entire career, “the Eurocup is joining”, by staying out of the relationship of 24 summoned by the Spanish coach.

 “I have fought and worked body and soul every day to be able to reach 100% with Real Madrid and the National Team, but things do not always go the way you want.
 It hurts not to have been able to help my team more and not defend Spain but, in this case, it is better to rest, fully recover and, next year, return as we have always done.
 It hurts not to represent your country, but you have to be honest and sincere, “he argued.